If you make use of CBD oil for anxiety, back pain, or as a sleep-aid, you may run into troubles with your employer and with the DOH.

 If you test positive for THC because of your CBD use, the DOH will open an investigation against you.
 You might even be asked to refer to an impaired practitioner program like IPN or PRN.

 While it may seem logical that making use of a completely legal product such as CBD should not result in the referral to a drug treatment program, this is not the reality.
 Under Florida law, you cannot test positive for a “drug” as defined by the “Drug Free Workplace Act.”
 Under the Act, cannabinoids are still considered a drug, therefore CBD is considered a drug and cannot be used.

 There is clearly an argument to be made as to the intent behind the Act, and whether the Legislature truly meant to punish those making use of non-psychoactive drugs.
 But this issue of interpretation has yet to be addressed formally.

 Consequently, both sides are open to argue their positions: whether the Act encompasses all cannabinoids.
-And what the boards will decide remains to be seen.
+And what the Florida Board of Medicine, Florida Board of Nursing, or any other state board will decide remains to be seen.